The University of Massachusetts Amherst

 Exploratory TrackCommons Area

-HistoryMeet at South College; students will be guided to Herter 601
+HistoryMeet at South College to walk to Herter 601

 LinguisticsRoom E241

-MusicMeet at South College; students will be guided to the Bezanson Recital Hall (in the Bromery Center for the Arts)
+MusicMeet at South College to walk to Bromery Center for the Arts

 PhilosophyRoom W245

-TheaterMeet at South College; students will be guided to the Theater Department, Randolph W. Bromery Center for the Arts
+TheaterMeet at South College to walk to the Theater Department, Randolph W. Bromery Center for the Arts

 Women, Gender, Sexuality StudiesRoom W205